 Thanks to PetFinder.com we are getting lots of responses from people out of state.
 It is important to call the shelter as soon as possible if you are planning to visit a particular dog.
 Directions can be found on our website.
 I want to adopt a dog and already have one.

 Do I need to bring my dog into the shelter?

 Yes, it is necessary to introduce the dogs to make sure that they will get along.
 Kennel Cough Alert!
 We often have kennel cough in the shelter so make sure that your dog is vaccinated.
 Kennel cough is a common upper respiratory viral infection.
 It is highly contagious to other dogs and is encountered wherever there are other dogs.
 If you have another dog at home they can contract kennel cough even if they have been vaccinated against it.
 Your dog may also contract it if he comes to the shelter.
 It is an airborne infection contagious to dogs and, in rare cases, to immunodeficient humans.

 Birds: Prices vary according to breed

 What are my options besides adoption?

-If you are positive that you are ready for a Rex, Fluffy and/or Bugs the rabbit, you may be wondering: Should I buy a pet from a pet store, dog breeder or adopt one from a shelter?
-To help with your decision, check out the truth about about puppy mills.
+If you are positive that you are ready for a Rex, Fluffy and/or Bugs the rabbit, you may be wondering: should I buy a pet from a pet store, dog breeder, or adopt one from a shelter?
+To help with your decision, check out the truth about puppy mills before purchasing.